In the past, high-quality cameras were expensive, fragile devices used primarily by professional photographers.

 Authenticity and real people (not airbrushed models) are all the rage in photography and advertising right now.
 One of the most unique subjects that you have constant access to is you!
 Telling your story, showcasing your look, and being yourself can gain you a loyal following as an online influencer.

-Influencers have almost boundless income potential as the influencer market is slated to grow to $8 billion in 2020.
+Influencers have almost boundless income potential as the influencer market grew to $8 billion in 2020.

 If you have a sizable following, brands will pay for individual posts.
 But if you’re not a big fish yet, companies like Stylinity will pay you a commission for shoppable items in your selfies that feature the brands they work with.